Ed "Spooky" Nored

 Dec.
 1 1969 L.Z.
 Ellen / Boonies

 (Nored/DOL) We have 2 new replacements for Delta and they are Jim Schmidt who will go to our 3rd. platoon and Lt.
 Mike Piekarski who is assigned to 1st. platoon.
 (He will be transferred to 3rd. plt. later on) Delta company saddles up heavy and prepares to start another mission out in the bush.
-We are exchanging places with Charly company.
+We are exchanging places with Charley company.
 The first lift off from Ellen is at about 1300 and by 1345 the transfer is complete.
 Soon after arriving 3rd platoon moves off in a different direction to work on its own.
 We move into a very murky and creepy looking swamp.
 My letter says we spent about an hour in it.
 My pack is way over loaded with an extra 12 cans of apple juice my parents had sent me.
 The DOL entry reports that we ( 3rd. platoon 3/6) have found a grave with 2 soldiers killed by small arms.
 It is speculated that these are probably the 2 killed by our company about 3 weeks earlier.
 If that was the case.
 One of the dead would have been missing an ear.

 Dec.
 2 1969 Boonies.

 (Nored/DOL) My letter mentions I had my usual breakfast of hot chocolate, peanut butter and jelly on crackers.
 We saddled up heavy and 3rd platoon still on its own moved right back into that stinking swamp.
 I mentioned Loren Dolge took a photo of me in it with his camera.
 (Photo?
 Whereabouts unknown) It was a swamp right out of the horror movies and I was glad to be carrying a gun as we moved thru it.
 We moved till about 1000 and set up a parameter.
 I had time to start a letter and mid way thru it was startled by our own artillery as it landed too close and shrapnel fell thru the trees.
 I wrote "old Doug (Gorton) put on his helmet".
 You could hear the faint boom of the arty firing from Ellen and just seconds later the rounds impacted.
 We saddled up again and moved out.
-Later in the afternoon we crossed a stream and set up parameter and "Tennassee" had me take most of the squads canteens and fill them.
+Later in the afternoon we crossed a stream and set up parameter and "Tennessee" had me take most of the squads canteens and fill them.
 I did so but as I was climbing the banks of the stream I dropped 2 back into the water.
 I threw the full ones down and had to chase the others as they quickly were washed down stream.
 After retrieving them and returning to the squad I was greeted with smiles and faces trying to hold back laughter over the great canteen chase.It was also a bad day for leeches.
 Loren Dolge had 27 leeches on him. (canteen and leeches from Dec.
 3 letter referring to yesterday) Entry # 32 from the DOL mentions "D", Delta company, having to destroy a bridge and finding small amounts of rice and elephant tracks on trail.
 In my letters I do not mention when exactly 3rd plt rejoined the rest of the company.

 (DOL/Bravo) Our sister company, Bravo, operating elsewhere in our A/O (area of operations) has walked into a bunker complex.
 Bravo suffers 4 KIA and 8 WIA.
 The enemy fires on the medavac bird and wounds one of the crew.
 Names of Bravo's dead and wounded entry # 48.
 Circumstances entry # 49.